 9. Keep a roadside safety kit in your car.

-It is always good to be prepared for emergencies in case they happen.
+It is always good to be prepared for emergencies in case they happen so keep a roadside emergency kit in your trunk.

-10. Make sure your gas tank is half full.
+10. Make sure your gas tank is at least half full.